 People today are getting increasingly antsy about AI, and it’s not hard to see why.
 The idea that a machine can surpass you in every conceivable way is terrifying.
 However, we are not here to discuss the robot uprising.
 We are here to consider the potential advantages in the application of machine learning in agriculture.

 This is a great opportunity for smartphones, as they are becoming more and more popular in developing countries.
+It’s not just about taking advantages of online offers for sports betting such as the Betin promotion code, it’s much more than that.
+For example, one use for them is gardening.
 Mobile phones are already influencing African agriculture.
 So, the change is coming, and it would be good to adapt relatively quickly.

 Variety of Crops